aleph-im/aleph-vm/doc/operator_auth.md

  Authentication protocol for VM owner
 =======================================

-This custom protocol allows a user (owner of a VM) to securely authenticate to a CRN, using their Ethereum wallet.
-This scheme was designed in a way that's convenient to be integrated in the console web page.
+This custom protocol allows a user (owner of a VM) to securely authenticate to a CRN, using their Ethereum or Solana wallet.
+This scheme was designed in a way that's convenient to be integrated into the console web page.

-It allows the user to control their VM. e.g : stop reboot, view their log, etc…
+It allows the user to control their VM. e.g: stop, reboot, view their log, etc.

 ## Motivations

 This protocol ensures secure authentication between a blockchain wallet owner and an aleph.im compute node.

-Signing operations is typically gated by prompts requiring manual approval for each operation.
+Signing operations are typically gated by prompts requiring manual approval for each operation.
 With hardware wallets, users are prompted both by the software on their device and the hardware wallet itself.

 ## Overview

-The client generates a [JSON Web Key](https://www.rfc-editor.org/rfc/rfc7517) (JWK) key pair and signs the public key with their Ethereum account.
+The client generates a [JSON Web Key](https://www.rfc-editor.org/rfc/rfc7517) (JWK) key pair and signs the public key with their Ethereum or Solana account.
 The signed public key is sent in the `X-SignedPubKey` header.
 The client also signs the operation payload with the private JWK, sending it in the `X-SignedOperation` header.
 The server verifies both the public key and payload signatures, ensuring the request's integrity and authenticity.
 If validation fails (e.g., expired key or invalid signature), the server returns a 401 Unauthorized error.

-Support for Solana wallets is planned in the near future.

 ## Authentication Method for HTTP Endpoints

 Two custom headers are added to each authenticated request:

-* X-SignedPubKey: This contains the public key and its associated metadata (such as the sender’s address and expiration date), along with a signature that ensures its authenticity.
+- **X-SignedPubKey**: This contains the public key and its associated metadata (such as the sender’s address, chain, and expiration date), along with a signature that ensures its authenticity.
-* X-SignedOperation: This includes the payload of the operation and its cryptographic signature, ensuring that the operation itself has not been tampered with.
+- **X-SignedOperation**: This includes the payload of the operation and its cryptographic signature, ensuring that the operation itself has not been tampered with.

-### 1. Generate and Sign Public Key
+### 1. Generate an ephemeral keys and Sign Public Key

-A new JWK is generated using elliptic curve cryptography (EC, P-256).
+An ephemeral key pair (as JWK) is generated using elliptic curve cryptography (EC, P-256).

-The use of a temporary JWK key allows the user to delegate limited control to the console without needing to sign every individual request with their Ethereum wallet.
+The use of a temporary JWK key allows the user to delegate limited control to the console without needing to sign every individual request with their Ethereum or Solana wallet.
 This is crucial for improving the user experience, as constantly signing each operation would be cumbersome and inefficient.
 By generating a temporary key, the user can provide permission for a set period of time (until the key expires), enabling the console to perform actions like stopping or rebooting the VM on their behalf.
 This maintains security while streamlining interactions with the console, as the server verifies each operation using the temporary key without requiring ongoing involvement from the user's wallet.

 The generated public key is converted into a JSON structure with additional metadata:

-* `pubkey`: The public key information.
+- **`pubkey`**: The public key information.
-* `alg`: The signing algorithm, ECDSA.
+- **`alg`**: The signing algorithm, ECDSA.
-* `domain`: The domain for which the key is valid.
+- **`domain`**: The domain for which the key is valid.
-* `address`: The Ethereum address of the sender, binding the public key to this identity.
+- **`address`**: The wallet address of the sender, binding the temporary key to this identity.
+- **`chain`**: Indicates the blockchain used for signing (`ETH` or `SOL`).
+Defaults to `ETH`.
-* `expires`: The expiration time of the key.
+- **`expires`**: The expiration time of the key.

-Example
+Example:

 ```json
 {
   "pubkey": {